Last updated: 12/01/2012

 The purpose of this section is to provide the information necessary to make rational decisions on products, with the goal being to connect to the Internet from your RV.
 The idea is to make sure that all of your local devices - computers, tablets, wireless printers, TV, DVR, etc. only "know" about one network - the local one (LAN).
 The difference between your RV and a "home" setup is that in the RV there is the potential for multiple ways to connect the RV LAN to the Internet, based on where you are.
 In a home environment (meaning a "fixed" environment) only one method is typically used to connect to the Internet - often that is DSL or Cable.

 Just as in a home system, the RV LAN is managed by a router.
-This is typically a "cellular router", meaning that the router can have an aircard plugged into it and use that as a method to connect to the Internet.
+This is typically a "cellular router", meaning that the router can have a cellular aircard plugged into it and use that as a method to connect to the Internet.
 Most modern cellular routers can also pick up WiFi signals (hotspots) and use them to connect to the Internet as well.
 A perfect example of this is an RV Park that has a WiFi network - the router in your RV would pick up this WiFi signal, and use it to connect to the Internet.
 Or, if the WiFi signal in the park fails, the router could switch automatically to the cellular aircard inserted into it.

 Ideally, only the router "knows" about the multiple methods of connecting to the Internet.
 It manages all of those methods and presents a single network to your devices.
 That way the devices do not have to be configured multiple times as you move locations.